GriffinSar/Caladonia-Crochet-P1/README.md

 # Caladonia Crochet

 ### Purpose
 Caladonia Crochet is a website designed to advertise a crochet teachers’ classes and encourage people to sign up.
-It is also designed as a source of revenue outside of the classes as there are links to the creators’ paid patterns included on the site.
+It is also designed as a source of revenue outside of the classes as there are links to the creators’ paid patterns included on the site.<br>
 This website gives the user an overview on the site owner and their teaching experience.
 It is designed to advertise their skills while also giving information on the actual classes themselves which is included on the Home page.
 The classes page gives the details on the time and dates of the classes.
 There is a gallery page displaying the teachers work.
-It also includes a form page where the user can sign up to be contacted about the classes.
+It also includes a form page where the user can sign up to be contacted about the classes. <br>
 As this is a website for an artist it is designed to be aesthetically pleasing with many pictures and a cohesive colour scheme.

 ![responsive](assets/images/read.me/responsive.png)

-## User Stories
+# User Stories
 ### First Time Visitor Goals
 As a first-time visitor I want to easily understand the purpose of the site and learn more about the crochet teacher.
 I want to be able to easily navigate throughout the site to find content.
 I want to view the website and content clearly on various devices.
 I want to be able to easily follow Caladonia Crochet on social media.
 I want to get an understanding of what is involved in the classes.
 ### Returning Visitor Goals